maneuver-agency/boilerplate/readme.md

     npm start
     ```
 3. Make sure gulp is installed globally.
-4. Kickstart the project with the command:
+4. Kickstart all automation with the command:
     ```
     gulp
     ```